 1. Introduction

 The Town of St. Michaels established the Historic District on October 10, 1972.
 Since then, there have been four previous updates on April 2, 1975, May 14, 1985, July 8, 1986, and February 10, 1998.
-The results of these changes are set forth in Chapter 98 (Board, Commissions, Committees and panels) and Chapter 340 (Zoning) Article V (Historic Overlay District) of these of the Town of St. Michaels.
+The results of these changes are set forth in Chapter 98 (Boards, Commissions, Committees and panels) and Chapter 340 (Zoning) Article V (Historic Overlay District) of the Code of the Town of St. Michaels.
 The St. Michaels Historic District Commission was created in accordance with Maryland Annotated Code, Land Use Division, Title 8 (Historic Preservation).

 1.1 Purpose

 The purpose of the Historic District is:

-• to safeguard the heritage of the Town of St. Michaels by protecting and preserving buildings, structures, and sites which reflect elements of the Town's cultural, social, political, and architectural history, - to promote the educational, cultural, and economic value to the public by maintaining said area as a landmark of the Town's history and architecture, and - to regulate the construction, alteration, reconstruction, moving and demolition of structures, and their appurtenances within the Historic District.
-1.2 History of the Development of St. Michaels St. Michaels has a history that goes back over three hundred years, with evidence of settlement occurring as early as the 1600s.
+- to safeguard the heritage of the Town of St. Michaels by protecting and preserving buildings, structures, and sites which reflect elements of the Town's cultural, social, political, and architectural history, - to promote the educational, cultural, and economic value to the public by maintaining said area as a landmark of the Town's history and architecture, and

+To regulate the construction, alteration, reconstruction, moving and demolition of structures, and their appurtenances within the Historic District.

+1.2 History of the Development of St. Michaels

+St. Michaels has a history that goes back over three hundred years, with evidence of settlement occurring as early as the 1600s.
 However, in 1775, James Braddock, an agent for Liverpool merchants Gildar & Garwith, began to purchase land in the St. Michaels vicinity.
 Braddock purchased over 200 acres of land by 1778.
 The Town was laid out over 35 of these 200 acres.
 The new town extended from Church Creek (St. Michaels Harbor) westward to "Church Land" and the "main road" (Talbot Street), and centered on a Town Square (St. Mary's Square).

-(Above) The Mary J. Morris House, built about 1881 and located at 310 Talbot Street, showed a combination of residential features on the left with a typical commercial storefont on the right.
+(Above) The Mary J. Morris House, built about 1881 and located at 310 Talbot Street, showed a combination of residential features on the left with a typical commercial storefront on the right.
+Photo by Thomas H. Sewell, c.
+1905, Collection of Chesapeake Bay Maritime Museum